1. Home >

 • The Akebono standard package has been produced and is being used as a common global educational material.

-• Education programs for associates tailored to their rank and job roles are implemented (Conducted rank-specific training: new recruit training conducted once in spring and once in autumn.
+• Education programs for employees tailored to their rank and job roles are implemented (Conducted rank-specific training: new recruit training conducted once in spring and once in autumn.
 Conducted one training for newly hired employees, third year, and seventh year training and newly appointed team leaders, one for newly appointed assistant managers, one for newly appointed senior staff, and one for new managers)

 Self-evaluation B